 Meanwhile, the PEO manages functions like payroll, preparing taxes, and human resources.
-Because the PEO has certain obligations to these international employees, it means that these people are technically employed by both the PEO and the client business.
+Because the PEO has certain obligations to these employees, it means that these people are technically employed by both the PEO and the client business.

-Most PEOs are large firms, and this means that they’re able to tap into a whole range of benefits for your employees that wouldn’t otherwise be available.
+Most PEOs are large firms, and this means that they’re able to tap into a whole range of benefits for those employees that wouldn’t otherwise be available.
 Some examples of common employee benefits that are available in a co-employment arrangement include:

 An alternative to the co-employment relationship is something called “Employer of Record”.
 This is where the PEO acts as the sole employer of its client’s employees in a particular jurisdiction, usually when the client doesn’t have its own legal entity but needs to expand its operations there quickly.